yetudada/kedro-user-testing/simple-pipeline-concept/README.md

 # Simple Pipeline Concept
-_Almost a single pipeline, but I just couldn't let go of configuration_

-It also shows how to use Kedro as a library, with library components.

 ## What is this thing?
-When you work with a more complex workflow in Kedro you have to interact with the following files:
+When you work with any workflow in Kedro you have to interact with the following files:
 - `catalog.yaml` for your data sources in configuration
 - `nodes.py` for your Python functions
-- `pipline.py` for your pipeline
+- `pipline.py` to build your pipeline using `nodes.py`
-- `hooks.py` to register your pipeline so that it appears on the CLI (not used)
+- `hooks.py` to register your pipeline so that it appears on the CLI
-- `parameters.yaml` for your parameters in configuration (not used)
+- `parameters.yaml` for your parameters in configuration (not used in this example)

-This design proposes introducing users to a two file workflow:
+An insight from the user research has shown that this workflow is overwhelming for users that are used to a one-file interaction with a Jupyter notebook.
+This design proposes introducing users to a two-file workflow:
 - `catalog.yaml` for data source configuration
 - A single `pipeline.py` file that merges the `pipeline.py` and `nodes.py` file into one thing

-It dodges the KedroContext and just uses the library components of Kedro, but like this, you cannot access the CLI to run or visualise this pipeline.

-## Goals of this design
-- Teach users that they don't have to use the whole framework if they don't want to
-- Show them how to use Kedro as a libary
+>_Note:_ The simple pipeline concept uses Kedro as a library but this restricts access to the Kedro CLI.

+## Setup
+- Create a Python virtual environment with Python 3.7 and activate it
+- Run `pip install "kedro[pandas.CSVDataSet]" && pip install matplotlib"`
+- Use the terminal to run `pipeline.py` by typing `python pipeline.py`

 ## Prototype